Julie Bishop: Chancellor of the Australian National University

+Renew ANU plans to save $250m by 2026, and has resulted in extensive cuts to the university, including to staff, courses, and entire departments.

+G7 and United Nations

 When the United Kingdom assumed the presidency of the G7 in 2021, Bishop was appointed by the country's Minister for Women and Equalities Liz Truss to a newly formed Gender Equality Advisory Council (GEAC) chaired by Sarah Sands.
 From 2021 to 2022, she was a member of the Trilateral Commission’s Task Force on Global Capitalism in Transition, chaired by Carl Bildt, Kelly Grier and Takeshi Niinami.
 In early March 2023 it was announced that she had signed on to speak at a series of leadership events in Sydney and Melbourne with former president of the United States Barack Obama.
 Later that month Bishop joined luxury Australian department store David Jones in a brand ambassador role.

+On 6 April 2024 Bishop was appointed to the role of United Nations special envoy to Myanmar by secretary-general Antonio Guterres, succeeding Noeleen Heyzer in this role.

+However, concerns about her role were raised in an open letter by almost 300 companies, calling for the UN to publicly investigate Bishop after she refused to disclose her financial details.
+The letter alleged that Bishop, through her consulting firm, Julie Bishop & Partners, has financial relationships with several mining and Chinese state-owned companies who exploit conflicts and human rights in Myanmar, and was therefore unsuitable for the role.
+A spokesperson for Julie Bishop & Partners released a statement, saying that "on no occasion has Ms Bishop engaged nor would she do so in any activities, nor does she hold any interests that conflict with her commitments to the UN or the ANU."